tanmay-pro/OceanWar/README.md

 ## How to Run

+* `cd OceanWar` - Navigate to the directory where the game is located.
 * `npm install` - To Install the dependencies.
 * `npm run dev` - To run the game.